[Skip to Content]

 Overview

-Funds may support a wide range of bicycling-related projects such as but are not limited to, short-term pop-up events, education campaigns, tactical urbanism demonstrations, educational events or resources, accessibility audits, or street safety improvements.
+Funds may support a wide range of bicycling-related projects such as but are not limited to, short-term pop-up events, tactical urbanism demonstrations, educational events or resources, accessibility audits, or street safety improvements.
 We are especially looking for projects with new perspectives that increase opportunities for healthy and active ways to get around, focus on issues faced by people from ethnic or racial minority groups, and include authentic engagement with the community.

 Grant Timeline

-• Application Opens: March 6, 2023
+• Application Opens: November 12, 2024

 Eligible Organizations